Marjorie Simmins: Journalism

 In 1991, Simmins began a career as a freelance writer and reporter publishing her work in Canadian newspapers with regular work for the Vancouver Sun as well as magazines including Canadian Living and Fishermen's News based in Seattle, Washington covering commercial and sports fishing on Canada's Pacific coast for six years.
 She also wrote personal essays such as "Trips From There to Here" about her troubled sister Karin.
-That essay was published by Saturday Night magazine and won a Gold medal at the 1994 National Magazine Awards.
+That essay was published by Saturday Night magazine and won a gold medal at the 1994 National Magazine Awards.

 After moving to Cape Breton, Nova Scotia to join her husband, the writer, Silver Donald Cameron, Simmins continued freelance writing for such publications as the Halifax Chronicle-Herald, Halifax Magazine and Saltscapes magazine.

-Her 2019 article for Saltscapes on the loving partnership between the musician Matt Minglewood and his wife, Babs, won a Gold medal at the 2020 Atlantic Journalism Awards (AJAs) for arts and entertainment reporting.
-Her 2011 piece for Progress Magazine on the comedian Shaun Majumder's plan to build a eco-hotel with a five-star restaurant in his tiny hometown of Burlington, Newfoundland, also won a Gold medal at the AJAs.
+Her 2019 article for Saltscapes on the loving partnership between the musician Matt Minglewood and his wife, Babs, won a gold medal at the 2020 Atlantic Journalism Awards (AJAs) for arts and entertainment reporting.
+Her 2011 piece for Progress Magazine on the comedian Shaun Majumder's plan to build an eco-hotel with a five-star restaurant in his tiny hometown of Burlington, Newfoundland, also won a gold medal at the AJAs.